Efficient circuit compression by multiqudit entangling gates in linear optical quantum computation: Linear optical schemes for multi-level entangling operations

 where $\lbrace \ket{\phi^+}_{34}, \ket{\phi^-}_{34}, \ket{\psi^+}_{34}, \ket{\psi^-}_{34} \rbrace$ are the four Bell states and $U_1$ and $U_2$ are some local unitaries that act on the qudits $1$ and $2$ respectively.
 The desired operation $U_{\text{MCZ}}$ on an initial state $\ket{\psi}_{12}$ can then be realized by performing a BSM on the joint state of the qudits $3$ and $4$ and implementing the local unitary operations $U_1$ and $U_2$ based on the observed outcomes.

-The success of the gate operation is heralded by a four-fold coincidence detection, which occurs with a probability of $1/4$, limited by the success of the SMR.
+The success of the operation is heralded by a four-fold coincidence detection.
+Since each SMR succeeds with probability $1/2$, the overall success probability is $1/4$.
 Furthermore, employing linear optics for the BSM restricts us to distinguishing only two of the four Bell states with probability $1/2$.
-Consequently, the overall probability for a successful implementation $U_{\text{MCZ}}$ is $1/8$.
+Consequently, the final probability for a successful linear optical implementation of $U_{\text{MCZ}}$ is $1/8$.

+We also numerically realize our state dependent multi-level entangling operation~\cite{multilevel} on the open source platform Perceval~\cite{HFG23} for linear optical quantum computation.